The Hand Project has fitted more than 10,000 prosthetic arms, hands and devices in over a dozen countries

 Each device is built by a team like yours.

-A hand you help assemble gives someone the ability to write, cook, work,
+A hand you help assemble gives someone the ability to write, cook, work, hug, and smile again.

 So far we've been to